A woman carrying a crate of freshly harvested organic vegetables from her plot.

 - Start a CSA.
 Learn how to create a CSA in the U.S. with this Community Supported Agriculture Resource Guide for Farmers.
 In Europe, Urgenci has produced a detailed Trainer’s Guide for CSAs.
 Shared Harvest Farm in Beijing, China, and farmers from South Catarina, Brazil, are some examples of farms providing fresh produce, meat, and food products via CSAs.
 The Uozomi family's agroecological teikei farm in Japan has formed a working partnership with their local customers using a Japanese model of a CSA.

 - Create or join a local farmers’ market in your area.
 Learn how to create and manage a farmers’ market with this Market Management Toolkit from the Washington State Farmers Market Association.
-The UN Food and Agriculture Organization has a guide to setting up farmers’ markets in Mexico.
-One of the most popular farmers’ markets in Brazil is the Mercado Municipal de Sao Paulo.

 - Join or start a local food hub.
 Food hubs connect farmers with customers by aggregating, processing, distributing, and marketing locally grown foods.
 The Food Systems Leadership Network has a resource library.
 The Melbourne Food Hub operates in Australia.
 Profound Foods is the largest food hub/farmers’ market in North Texas.
 BAZAAR is a regional food network in Nepal that supports member farms with supply-chain management and digital platforms.